-Our vision here, John, is to "provide leaders with the experience in: 1) Rangers skills, such as outdoor skills, sports skills, tool and handyman skills, and technology skills; 2) Rangers values, which we discussed earlier; and 3) spiritual leadership skills to accomplish the Rangers purpose-to evangelize, equip, and empower."
+Our vision here, John, is to "provide leaders with the experience in: 1) Rangers skills, such as outdoor skills, sports skills, tool and handyman skills, technology, and arts; 2) Rangers values, which we discussed earlier; and 3) Spiritual leadership skills to accomplish the Rangers purpose-to evangelize, equip, and empower."

 Ministry to boys is not rocket science, but there are skills experienced leaders can pass on that will help men enjoy greater success.
-Training will be covered at another time in much greater detail, so let's move on.
+Training will be covered at another time in much greater detail, so let's me make a philosophical statement that will guide us.
+Our training will model methods and techniques that can be repeated at the local level -only.

-OK.
+Awesome!
 How about junior training?
 Obviously, if we are going to become a boy-led, adult-facilitated ministry, this is going to be big.